dgrubelic/vue-authenticate/README.md

 // ES6 example
 import Vue from 'vue'
 import Vuex from 'vuex'
-import VueResource from 'vue-resource' import { VueAuthenticate } from 'vue-authenticate'
+import VueAxios from 'vue-axios' import { VueAuthenticate } from 'vue-authenticate' import axios from 'axios';

 Vue.use(Vuex)
-Vue.use(VueResource)
+Vue.use(VueAxios, axios)

-const vueAuth = new VueAuthenticate(Vue.http, {
+const vueAuth = new VueAuthenticate(Vue.prototype.$http, {
   baseUrl: 'http://localhost:4000'
 })
 ```